Life on a Rock

-Songs
+Content

 Country Weekly's Jon Freeman thought that "Lindy" and "Happy on the Hey Now" were "poignant sketches of people he's encountered over the years", and that some of the songs showed "the motivations behind his relentless career building".
 He criticized "Marley" and "It's That Time of Day" for "meander[ing] aimlessly", and thought that "Pirate Flag" did not fit thematically with the album.

 Kenny Chesney stated that the last song "Happy on the Hey Now (A Song for Kristi)" was written in memoriam about Kristi Lynn Hansen (March 16, 1976 Sanford, Maine–March 6, 2012 Chapel Hill, North Carolina), She was a long-time resident and local of the island of Saint John in the U.S. Virgin Islands, where Chesney had a residence, and frequently lived on the island and in the city of Cruz Bay.
 Hansen was an employee of Woody's and La Tapa restaurants.
 Hey Now was the name of a boat that Hansen and Chesney used to have a jovial time during their stays on the island.